 I used to think that if you wanted to eat healthily you had to spend a lot of money.
 I discovered that is not true as long as I plan ahead.
-I plan my meals and stock my refrigerator and food pantry with items that are fairly quick and easy to prepare.
-Another way I plan ahead is to cook a big meal on Sundays and make extra for my family's lunches and a quick dinner.
+I plan my meals, stock my refrigerator, and food pantry with items that are fairly quick and easy to prepare.
+Another way I plan ahead is to cook a big meal on Sundays and make extra for my family's lunches and a quick Monday dinner.
+The large Sunday dinners are chili with cornbread, stews, casseroles, and nut loafs.
+They are easy to store for the next couple of days.

-I find it so easy to prepare legumes, whether canned or dry.
-They a make nutritious, hearty soups, dips, and burritos that my family loves to eat.
-Should they be soaked overnight first?
-That is a debate, and I don't bother after researching it.
-I use my crock pot to prepare chili, soups, and stews.
+I use my crockpot to prepare chili, soups, and stews.
 It is so easy because I simply add fresh vegetables, spices or herbs, vegetable broth, and cooked brown rice.
 My family eats them up, and I pretty proud of myself because they taste delicious.
-Crock pot meals are so simple because eight hours later my family has a main course with a fresh salad and garlic bread.
+Crockpot meals are so simple because eight hours later my family has a main course with a fresh salad and garlic bread.

 Another inexpensive grain that I prepare and is easy to fix is millet.
 I cook it like rice or toast it in the oven.
 By toasting millet, I make a tasty addition to my family's meals.
 All I do is sprinkle it on other dishes - adding more nutritional value.

 I toast millet in a large, dry skillet.
 I take raw millet and toast it over medium heat for about five minutes.
 When grain turns into a buttery golden brown with a yummy fragrant, I know my millet is done.
 I have to be careful not to let the grains burn.